 3. Temperate Evergreen Forest:

-4. Subalpine and Alpine Zone:
+4. Subalpine and Alpine Zones:

-The wonderful flora and fauna must suffice to indicate what a paradise Nepal is to the lovers of wild animals and birdlife, to the naturalists, and the foresters.
+The wonderful flora and fauna must suffice to indicate what a paradise Nepal is to the lovers of wild animals and birdlife, to the naturalists, and to the foresters.